dotnet/docs-maui/docs/user-interface/layouts/horizontalstacklayout.md

 A <xref:Microsoft.Maui.Controls.HorizontalStackLayout> can be used as a parent layout that contains other nested child layouts.

-The following XAML shows an example of nesting `VerticalStackLayout` objects in a <xref:Microsoft.Maui.Controls.HorizontalStackLayout>:
+The following XAML shows an example of nesting <xref:Microsoft.Maui.Controls.VerticalStackLayout> objects in a <xref:Microsoft.Maui.Controls.HorizontalStackLayout>:

 ```xaml
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"